Strong localization blurs criticality of time series for spreading phenomena on networks: Spreading processes with collective activation mechanisms

 Spreading phenomena on heterogeneous networks can be triggered by activation mechanisms that involve different components of the network~\cite{Kitsak2010,Castellano2012,Goltsev2012,Ferreira2016,Cota2018}.
 When the activation is governed by a finite fraction of the network, the processes occur collectively~\cite{Ferreira2016,Cota2018} and behave as in a standard phase transition at a critical point.
 Here, one must differentiate between localized activation and activity: dynamical processes that depend explicitly on the contact structure of networks naturally present localization of activity due to the highly heterogeneous structure of connections, even if the activation is a collective phenomenon ~\cite{Silva2021}.
 Actually, the nodes with low activity, which comprise most of the network, represent the major contribution to the order parameter~\cite{Silva2021}.

 Collective activation on heterogeneous networks is investigated considering SIS dynamics on annealed networks~\cite{Boguna2009} with power-law degree distribution, where the connections among nodes are probabilistic and rewired at every time step, implying that dynamical correlation between any pair of nodes is negligible in the thermodynamic limit.
 By construction, the activation is collective since all nodes interact with each other.
-We also investigate the contact process on quenched scale-free networks generated by the uncorrelated configuration model (UCM)~\cite{Catanzaro2005}, which undergos a collective activation at a finite threshold~\cite{Ferreira2016}.
+The localized activation of SIS dynamics on quenched networks is considered in Section~\ref{sec:sis_pl}.
+We also investigate the contact process on quenched scale-free networks generated by the uncorrelated configuration model (UCM)~\cite{Catanzaro2005}, which undergoes a collective activation at a finite threshold~\cite{Ferreira2016}.
 Figure~\ref{fig:critical} shows the degree correlation analysis for the VG presenting an asymptotic disassortative behavior in $K_\text{nn}(k_\text{vg})$, for both (a) SIS in an annealed and (b) CP in a quenched scale-free networks, respectively, becoming more evident as the network size increases.
 This signature is characteristic of critical time series in systems performing standard phase transitions~\cite{Moraes2023}.
 This result implies that the heterogeneity does not disturb the signature of criticality obtained from critical time series in the case of a collective activation.